shev4enkoyar/DigitalTwin/WebClient/ClientApp/README.md

     You can create multiple project aliases by running firebase use --add, but for now we'll just set up a default project.

     ?
 What Firebase project do you want to associate as default?
-ProfileDropDown app (example-app-fd690)
+ProfileDropdown app (example-app-fd690)

     === Database Setup